 immunotherapies are effective for some cancers.
 Immune effector cells such

-as lymphocytes, macrophages, dendritic cells, natural killer cells (NK
+,macrophages, dendritic cells, natural killer cells (NK

 Cell), cytotoxic T lymphocytes (CTL), etc., work together to defend the

 body against cancer by targeting abnormal antigens expressed on the

 surface of tumor cells.
 Therapies such as granulocyte colony-stimulating

 factor (G-CSF), interferons, imiquimod and cellular membrane fractions

 from bacteria are licensed for medical use.
 Others including IL-2, IL-7,

 oligodeoxynucleotides and glucans are involved in clinical and preclinical